hbctraining/Intro-to-R-online-Catalyst/lessons/1A_Segment_1_Video_A.md

+* Creating project
+* RStudio interface
+* Organizing working directory
+* Structuring your working directory

+## Introduction

+Welcome to segment 1A, Getting Started in RStudio.
+In this lesson we will walk through the steps for creating a project and  explore the various features of the RStudio interface.
+Within the project we will organize your working directory by setting up an appropriate directory structure and downloading the necessary files.

-## Creating a new project directory in RStudio
+## Creating a new project in RStudio

+Define a project in RStudio and why we use it.
 Let's create a new project directory for our "Introduction to R" lesson today.

 1. Open RStudio